sketchplugins/plugin-directory/README.md

 - [Translate.me](https://github.com/eddiesigner/sketch-translate-me), by Eduardo Gómez Vásquez: Translations.
 Simplified.
 Translate your Sketch text layers, artboards and pages in over 100 languages with Translate.me plugin.
 Powered by Google.
 - [Transpose](https://github.com/wescraig/Transpose), by Wes Craig: Transpose your selection and set pixel margins between elements.
 - [Truncate Text Lines](https://github.com/mamuso/sketch-truncate-textlines), by Manuel Muñoz: Truncate the number of lines of a textbox, adding an ellipsis if needed.
 It works using words or characters.
+- [Typesettings](https://github.com/buames/typesettings-sketch-plugin), by buames: A quest for consistency
 - [Typograph](https://github.com/dezonik/typograph), by Dmitry Gerasimov: Typograph — Sketch plugin and js-library
 - [Units](https://github.com/dploeger/sketch-plugin-units), by Dennis Ploeger: A Sketch plugin for working with print units (inch, cm, mm) in Sketch's pixel world.
 - [Unlock All Layers & Unlock Hover](https://github.com/truthlabs/sketch-unlock-all-layers), by Truth Labs: Unlock all layers on the current artboard using ⌘⌥L